Civitanovese Calcio

-U.S. Civitanovese S.S.D. is an Italian association football club, based in Civitanova, Marche.
+U.S. Civitanovese S.S.D. is an Italian association football club, based in Civitanova Marche, Macerata.
 It played 2 seasons in Serie C1 and 14 in Serie C2.
+After the 2023-24 Eccellenza, the team was promoted to play in Serie D from 2024-25 season.

 History

 Foundation

 In 1919 was found Società Sportiva Portocivitanova (in some years will change names to become simply Civitanovese) thanks to the willingness of some citizens, including Gerardo Bella who would later be the first president.
 The boot is not the most simple: the club doesn't participate consistently in championships- it only plays friendly matches.
-In 1938 the Fascist regime unified the upper part with the port area, creating the comune of Civitanova Marche.
+In 1938 the Fascist regime unified the upper part with the port area, creating the commune of Civitanova Marche.
 To accommodate the change, they decided to form a team that could adequately represent the new reality.
 Thanks to the entrepreneur Adriano Cecchetti, the club began playing in minor leagues.
 In the 1942–1943 season the club was able to play in Serie C, and the first derby against Maceratese was lost by 1–2.